 Manager, Government Affairs

-Jessica Alvarenga is the Manager of Government Affairs at the Pacific Merchant Shipping Association, Long Beach office.
+Jessica Alvarenga is the Manager of Government Affairs at the Pacific Merchant Shipping Association.
 Jessica engages in regulatory issues and often provides related testimony in front of local government bodies.
-Jessica has also brought the discussion of key maritime issues to Hispanic audiences with the California Hispanic Chamber of Commerce and Radio Bilingüe.
-She serves on the Board of Directors and co-chairs the advocacy committee for the Propeller Club of LA/Long Beach.
+Jessica has brought the discussion of key maritime issues to Hispanic audiences.
+She serves on the Board of Directors and co-chairs the advocacy committee for the Propeller Club of LA/Long Beach, and also serves on the Executive Committee for LA BizFed where she co-chairs the Trade and Foreign Investment Committee.

 Before PMSA, Jessica was working for the City of Los Angeles as a Senior Representative for the Los Angeles 14th council district.